 Help for GHB addicts

 While halting GHB use on your own can be difficult, help is available for those who want to quit.
 GHB addiction treatment is most frequently done on an inpatient basis at a residential clinic, but outpatient services may also be an option for some people.
 The initial withdrawal from GHB can be uncomfortable or even dangerous, so it should be done under the care of a medical professional.
 Withdrawal symptoms can include insomnia, anxiety, sweating, and tremors.
 In some cases, hallucinations, delusions, high blood pressure, muscle cramps, paranoia, nausea, vomiting, diarrhea, and delirium can also occur during withdrawal.
-If you or someone you know needs more information about halting GHB use, call our free helpline at 1-888-439-3435 or fill out our short contact form to learn about effective treatment options.
+If you or someone you know needs more information about halting GHB use, call our free helpline at 1-888-439-3435 Who Answers? or fill out our short contact form to learn about effective treatment options.

 The treatment process